Gannio/GMSTolkTalk/README.md

 The following functions are available in GMS.
 Functions marked with an asterisk (\*) only work with certain screen readers.
 Variables with turnOn can accept doubles or booleans in GMS.

 ### TolkPowerOn()
 Required before most other methods.
 Load's Tolk's core.
 If not done, many functions below will return -1 or "NOT LOADED", depending on the return type.
 Returns 1 if successful, and 0 if it (somehow) fails.
+Note that it may take about 3 seconds for Tolk to fully load, during this time any call to speech may result in some lag until it is fully loaded.

 ### TolkPowerOff()
 Unload's Tolk's core.
 Outside of the game_end function, this should only be necessary if you want to save on memory in a situation that otherwise does not require screen readers.
 Returns 1 if successful, and 0 if it (somehow) fails.